wzmli/phyloglmm/journal.md

 ## May 15th 2018

+The order for phyZ and dataframe is more robust.
+Do we want to stick phyZ before lFormula?

 Going to clean up the repo and rerun everything.
 I want to purrr some of the fast fitting steps, but simulating the phylogenetic tree still takes a long time.